 NHS- dentist and nurses

 We encourage other valued members of the community to work with us to provide advice and support.
-In particular, members of the Local Health Authority, such as the school nurse and other health professionals, give us valuable support with relationship education programme.
-We believe that visitors should complement and never substitute or replace planned provision and it is the PSHE Subject Leader and class teachers’ responsibility to plan the curriculum and lessons Tfrtheritstenaee r
+Members of the Local Health Authority, such as the school nurse and other health professionals, give us valuable support with relationship education programme.
+We believe that visitors should complement and never substitute or replace planned provision and it is the PSHE Subject Leader and class teachers’ responsibility to plan the curriculum and lessons.

+There may be times when it is appropriate to supplement the curriculum further with other experiences or visits that may become available to us and therefore the above list is not exhaustive.

+In the instance of us welcoming another visitor to school to supplement the PSHE curriculum, we will inform parents and carers of this ahead of time.

 Preventative Curriculum